-Jesus’ half-brother James, a son of both Mary and Joseph, came to believe in Jesus as the Messiah.
-He gives us some wisdom on how to approach a holy God.
+The New Testament writer, James, son of both Mary and Joseph, came to believe in his half-brother, Jesus, as both God and Messiah.
+His biblical book gives us much wisdom, including on how to approach a holy God.

 6 “God resists the proud,